solomonshalom/windows-porfolio/README.md

 # Docker

-To use docker use the following command ``` docker run -d  --restart unless-stopped --name windows-porfolio -p 3000:3000 blueedge/windows-porfolio:latest ```
+To use docker use the following command ``` docker run -d  --restart unless-stopped --name windows-portfolio -p 3000:3000 blueedge/windows-portfolio:latest ```

 # Homeassistant